EvanBalster/pleb/README.md

-## Messages = Events = Function Calls
+## Requests, Events and other Patterns

-Events in PLEB are implemented by passing `std::any` objects to `std::function` receivers.
+PLEB facilitates two primary messaging patterns:  a `request` to a single service or an `event` for any number of subscribers.
+Values passed to receivers are wrapped in `std::any`.
 Receivers will typically support a limited set of value types, treating unsupported types as an error.
-Receiver functions are always called synchronously, although it is common for these to interface with some kind of asynchronous mechanism.

-When making a request, an exception may be thrown if the corresponding service does not exist, and no "catch-all" service is provided by a parent path.
+Requests and event handlers are realized by direct calls to bound`std::function` wrappers.
+PLEB itself provides no intrinsic thread safety in passing events and requests; instead, it is expected that these mechanisms will be built into the registered functions themselves.
+Replies to requests may be fulfilled using `std::future`, which is thread-safe.

+A surveyor-respondent pattern may be implemented by publishing an object capable of collecting responses.